cxpartners/sepa-customer-platform/doc/architecture/decisions/0005-user-groups-roles-permissions.md

 Groups are used for both Active Directory back stage users and Active Directory B2C front stage users.
 Application permissions for each user are then inferred from the group.

+Suggested group setup for back stage users:

+* SEPA Marine Pen application - administrators
+* SEPA Marine Pen application - users

+This setup would allow for additional license type grouping and segmentation in the future.

+Front-stage users (applicants and operators) should also be organised into group structures within the Azure Active Directory B2C,

+* [Operator name] - administrators
+* [Operator name] - users

+This will provide a level of organisation hierachy and administration.

 #### Positive
-* Provides flexiblity to assign additional permissions and actions to multiple operator administrators.
+* Provides flexibility to assign additional permissions and actions to multiple operator administrators.
 * Provides greater organisation in Active Directory B2C (when viewed in isolation)
 * Potential to reuse account setup for other action not related to the CRM.

 #### Negative
 * This would create an additional relationship between operator roles that is already possible in the CRM (primary/lead contact on the account entity).

 ### 2. SEPA staff permissions are managed according to the Active Directory group they are assigned to.
-Operator / applicant permisisons are managed according to the account/contact relationship in Dynamics.
+Operator / applicant permissions are managed according to the account/contact relationship in Dynamics.

 SEPA staff roles & permissions to be inferred from the Active Directory groups they are assigned to.
 Front stage users (who authenticate using Active Directory B2C) would be grouped together & assigned app permissions based on how their their user account links to their CRM contact entity.
 CRM contacts will be linked to their organisation's account entity (providing the group structure) and administrators would be assigned using the 'primary contact' field on the account entity.